kannikakabilar/Kannika-Notas/JavaScript/README.md

     }
 }

-str1.localeCompare(str2)==0     // returns true if both strs are exactly equal
+str1 === str2    // returns true if both strings are equal
+str1.localeCompare(str2)==-1     // returns true if str1 before str2 and returns 1 for vice versa and 0 if equal

 parseInt("1999");    // returns 1999 Number